emschu/oerc/README.md

 ... is a software project to locally store, view and search the program data of public-law ("öffentlich-rechtliche") TV stations in Germany, Austria and Switzerland.

-While `oerc` is a command-line tool only, a built-in web application is provided at `127.0.0.1:8080` (*default*) if you run `oerc server`.
+While `oerc` is mainly a command-line tool, a built-in web application is provided at `127.0.0.1:8080` (*default*) if you run `oerc server`.

 ### Commands